ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

    ...

-The snippet below shows the environment updates when ``omnitrace-sample`` enables profiling, tracing, host process-sampling, device process-sampling, sets the output path to ``omnitrace-output``, the output prefix to ``%tag%`` and disables all the available backends:
+The snippet below shows the environment updates when ``omnitrace-sample`` enables profiling, tracing, host process-sampling, and device process-sampling, sets the output path to ``omnitrace-output`` and the output prefix to ``%tag%``, and disables all the available backends:

 .. code-block:: shell